 External Neuropathy Treatment

 The external treatment for neuropathy is all about increasing blood flow to the nerves and promoting regeneration and preservation of the nerves.
-Through light therapy, stem cell therapy, and stimulation of the nerves for growth and healing neuropathy symptoms can be stopped and nerve health preserved.
+Through light therapy, regenerative therapy, and stimulation of the nerves for growth and healing neuropathy symptoms can be stopped and nerve health preserved.
 Many doctors treating neuropathy simply do not understand the effective long term neuropathy treatment options available and simply rely on temporary, potentially dangerous medications.

 The methods of physical nerve support LifeWorks uses are crucial for improving, stopping, and preventing pain, tingling, numbness and other neuropathy symptoms.
 While the internal causes of neuropathy are being addressed, the external treatment of neuropathy can prevent further damage, stop pain, and improve your quality of life.
 There is no substitute for preserving and improving nerve function and the quicker this can happen, the better your health will be.